teatreejasmine/StackOverflow/README.md

  Displays a list of the latest StackOverflow questions that are tagged “ios”

-* Questions data is derived from the StackOverflow API (https://api.stackexchange.com/docs/questions) which is used to question information
+* Questions data is derived from the StackOverflow API (https://api.stackexchange.com/docs/questions) which is used to display questions

 ## Requirements